vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 #### Why do we need to test `FakeBankAccount` at all?

-Because it's all too easy for us to create a poorly-behaving fake.
+Because it's all too easy for us to create a poorly behaving fake.
 Consider this one:

 ```typescript
 class BadBankAccount implements BankAccount {